codio/site/source/docs/boxes/specifics/drupal.html.md

 ##Download from the Drupal site
 You can get the latest version of Drupal from the [Drupal website](https://drupal.org/project/drupal).

-1. Check the [Drupal website](https://drupal.org/project/drupal) to seet what the latest release version is.
-At the time of wroting, it is 7.26.
+1. Check the [Drupal website](https://drupal.org/project/drupal) to see what the latest release version is.
+At the time of writing, it is 7.26.
 1. Note down the latest version number ready to modify the url specified in the next step.
 1. From the terminal, `$ wget http://ftp.drupal.org/files/projects/drupal-7.26.tar.gz`
 1. Unzip the download file using `tar zxvf drupal-7.26.tar.gz`
 1. Copy all the files down to the root level (including hidden files) `mv drupal-7.26/{*,.*} ~/workspace`
 1. Let's clean up the now empty folder with `rm -r drupal-7.26`
-1. Let's get the default settings file right `cp sites/default/default.settings.php sites/default/settings.php`
+1. Let's get the default settings file ready `cp sites/default/default.settings.php sites/default/settings.php`
 1. And finally, let's allow the installer to write to the configuration file with `chmod a+w sites/default/settings.php`
 1. ... and the folder `chmod a+w sites/default`

 ##Install PHP, Apache and MySQL
 We now need to get all these components installed so that Drupal will run.
 This is very easy with Codio luckily.

-1. `parts install php5 mysql' which automatically installs Apache.
+1. `parts install php5 mysql` which automatically installs PHP5+Apache and MySQL.
-1. Later versions may not install Apache, so you may need to manually run `parts install apache` or `parts install nginx` if you prefer.
+1. Later versions of the PHP installer may not install Apache, so you may need to manually run `parts install apache`.
+Once the installation is complete, type `parts list` and you will see whether Apache2 is automatically installed or not.
-1. Let's start services things up with `parts start apache2 mysql`
+1. Let's start up our services with `parts start apache2 mysql`
 1. Why not configure an autostart so you don't have to manually start each time you restart your project.
 Create a new file called `startup.sh` in the root of your project and copy and paste the following lines into it

         parts stop apache2 mysql
         parts start apache2 mysql

 ##Quick Check
 Now check things are running at a basic level before continuing with the rest of the config.
 From the Preview menu (the rightmost Codio menu) select the dropdown list and click on 'Box URL'.